 Answer:

 Lead is one of several toxic heavy metals that plants can absorb from the environment (the soil, water or air), while growing, and which can contaminate other minerals when they are mined.
-Sometimes lead is introduced into supplements by its use as a colorant (e.g. lead chromate, which has been added to turmeric powder to make it more yellow) or from other ingredients added to products.
+Sometimes lead is introduced into supplements or foods by its use as a colorant (e.g. lead chromate, which has been added to turmeric powder to make it more yellow and possibly to cinnamon applesauce to make it darker red) or from other ingredients added to products.

-Consequently, supplements and foods such as whole turmeric root powder, ashwagandha root powder, Echinacea, cocoa powder, greens and "whole food" supplements, kelp, and green tea leaves all have the potential to be contaminated with lead as well as other toxic metals such as cadmium and arsenic.
+Consequently, supplements, foods and spices such as psyllium, chia seeds, whole turmeric root powder, cinnamon (and cinnamon-containing foods such as cinnamon applesauce), ginger, ashwagandha root powder, valerian, Echinacea, maca, greens and "whole food" supplements, kelp and seaweed snacks, and green tea leaves all have the potential to be contaminated with lead as well as other toxic metals such as cadmium and arsenic.
 Plant extracts, as opposed to powders made from whole plant parts, are much less likely to be contaminated as the extraction process helps to remove contaminants.
 Minerals such as calcium and magnesium may also naturally contain toxic heavy metals such as lead, although this is unlikely today due to improvements in production techniques.

-Because animals and fish can ingest and absorb heavy metals from their environment, products such as bone broth and canned tuna and salmon can also be contaminated with lead or other heavy metals.
+Cocoa and dark chocolate can also contain lead and tend to have even higher levels of cadmium, another toxic heavy metal, which is also in flaxseeds.
+Because animals and fish can ingest and absorb heavy metals from their environment, products such as canned tuna, herring, and sardines can also be contaminated with heavy metals, particularly arsenic and mercury.

 Health concerns and intake limits for lead